cloudfoundry/cf-mysql-deployment/README.md

 <a name="upload_release"></a>
 ### Upload Release

-You can use a pre-built final release or build a dev release from any of the branches described in <a href="#branches">Getting the Code</a>.
+You can use a pre-built final release or build a dev release from any of the branches described in <a href="CONFIGURING.md#branches">Getting the Code</a>.

 Final releases are stable releases created periodically for completed features.
 They also contain pre-compiled packages, which makes deployment much faster.
 To deploy the latest final release, simply check out the **master** branch.
 This will contain the latest final release and accompanying materials to generate a manifest.
 If you would like to deploy an earlier final release, use `git checkout <tag>` to obtain both the release and corresponding manifest generation materials.
 It's important that the manifest generation materials are consistent with the release.